erenyusufduran/path/09-blockchain/01-hyperledger/02-course/08-docker-based-setup.md

 - version: Version of the compose file
 - network: Virtual network
 - volumes: Data persistence on host machine
+  - there will be 3 volumes for each organizations
 - services: All services defined under this section
+  - 3 services and tool service
+    - Tool service created by using the standard fabric-tools image.
+It has some fabric binaries installed.
+    - Launched in the same virtual network
   - container_name
   - image
   - working_Dir